All about Lapland’s reindeer and how to meet them with SNO®

 3. The Sami, the native people of northern Finland, rely on reindeer and have around 400 words for the food, tools and other products and parts taken from reindeer.

 5. Many species of reindeer have knees which make a clicking noise as they walk so that migrating groups can stay together, even in the thickest whiteout.
-Babies, however, don’t click until they are about a year old so that they are not vulnerable to predators.
-It’s not just Rudolph’s bright red nose that helps to guide reindeer through foggy winter’s nights!
+Babies, however, don’t click until they are about a year old so that they aren’t vulnerable to predators.
+It’s not just Rudolph’s bright red nose that helps to guide reindeer through foggy winter nights!

 6. Reindeer are the only type of deer in which both male and female reindeer have antlers.
 Females retain their antlers until they give birth in the spring while male reindeer shed theirs each winter.
 Reindeer are also the only mammals that grow new sets of antlers annually.

-7. Like a human’s fingerprint, no two reindeer antlers are exactly the same
+7. Like a human’s fingerprint, no two reindeer antlers are the same

 8. To survive the incredibly low temperatures of northern Finland, reindeer have developed the ability to divert cold blood to their legs whilst keeping their core warm.

 9. Reindeer are the only mammals whose eyes are known to change colour.
 The eyes are gold during the summer when the reindeer experience almost constant sunlight, but in the darkness of winter their retinas become less reflective and their eyes appear blue.

 10. Never ask a reindeer herder how many reindeer he has, it’s like asking his salary and is considered very rude!

 11. In order to give out all of his presents on Christmas Eve, Santa and his reindeer will be travelling at 10,703,437.5km/hr, or about 1800 miles per second!